mikke89/RmlUiDoc/pages/rcss/sprite_sheets.md

 ```css
 decorator: tiled-horizontal( title-bar-l, title-bar-c, title-bar-r );
 ```
-This creates a tiled decorator where the `title-bar-l`{:.value} and `title-bar-r`{:.value} sprites occupies the left and right parts of the element at their native size, while `title-bar-c`{:.value} occupies the center and is stretched horizontally as the element is stretched.
+This creates a tiled decorator where the `title-bar-l`{:.value} and `title-bar-r`{:.value} sprites occupy the left and right parts of the element at their native size, while `title-bar-c`{:.value} occupies the center and is stretched horizontally as the element is stretched.